Plank theorems and their applications: a survey: Tarski's plank problem

-However, we must have $\ell\geq w(C)$.
-Indeed, note that the hyperplanes tangent to $C$ in $y$ and $z$ must be parallel, else we could move the vector $y-z$ to obtain a bigger one.
-The result then follows from the fact that the minimal length of $C$ is defined as the infimum over the distance between such hyperplanes.
-It follows that $(\ell-a)/\ell \geq (w(C)-a)/w(C)$, from which we see that the image of $C$ under the homothety with center $m$ and ratio $(w(C)-a)/w(C)$ is contained in the homothety with center $m$ and ratio $(\ell-a)/\ell$ of $C$, which is the desired result. \end{proof}
+Let us now compare $\ell$ and $w(C)$.
+There exist supporting hyperplanes to $C$ at $y$ and $z$ whose normals are parallel to the chord direction $z-y$, else we could move the chord to obtain a bigger one, contradicting maximality.
+Since the minimal length of $C$ is defined as the infimum over the distance between such hyperplanes, we must have $\ell\geq w(C)$.
+It follows that $(\ell-a)/\ell \geq (w(C)-a)/w(C)$, from which we see that the image of $C$ under the homothety with center $m$ and ratio $(w(C)-a)/w(C)$ is contained in the image of $C$ under the homothety with center $m$ and ratio $(\ell-a)/\ell$, which is contained in $(C-u)\cap(C+u)$ as seen above. \end{proof}

 \cref{lem1Bang} might seem to have nothing to do with \cref{Thm Bang}, but we shall rather care about a corollary of this lemma.
 Note that by successive applications of the preceding lemma on the vectors $u_j$ (remembering that we defined $a_j=w(P_j)/2$ as the length of $u_j$), we get that the intersection over all $2^n$ possible choices of signs $\epsilon_j\in \{\pm 1\}$,